Revisiting Quantum Stabilization of the Radion in Randall-Sundrum Model: Randall-Sundrum-1 Model in the Interval Picture

 The action for the gravity part is given by \footnote{ In this paper, we neglect boundary-localized curvatures. }

 where $G_{MN}$ is the metric of 5D spacetime, $g_{\mu\nu}$ is the induced metric on $y=$(constant) surfaces, $M$ is the 5D Planck mass, and $R$ is the scalar curvature. $K=g^{\mu\nu}K_{\mu\nu}$ is the trace of the extrinsic curvature $K_{\mu\nu}$ on a $y=$(constant) surface.
-The terms with $K$ are Gibbons-Hawking terms~\cite{York:1972sj,Gibbons:1976ue} which ensure that the correct Einstein's equation in the bulk is obtained from variational principle in which the metric at the boundaries are fixed, i.e. $\delta G_{MN}\vert_{y=0,r}=0$, but its derivative with $y$ can be non-zero, i.e. $\partial_y\delta G_{MN}\vert_{y=0,r}\neq0$.
+The terms with $K$ are Gibbons-Hawking terms~\cite{York:1972sj,Gibbons:1976ue} which ensure that the correct Einstein's equation in the bulk is obtained from variational principle in which the metric at the boundaries is fixed, i.e. $\delta G_{MN}\vert_{y=0,r}=0$, but its derivative with $y$ can be non-zero, i.e. $\partial_y\delta G_{MN}\vert_{y=0,r}\neq0$.

-The equation of motion of the metric is derived from variational principle.
-In this case, we take $\delta G_{MN}\vert_{y=0,r}\neq0$ and thus the Gibbons-Hawking terms no longer cancel the boundary terms.
+The equation of motion of the metric is derived from variational principle in which we take $\delta G_{MN}\vert_{y=0,r}\neq0$ and thus the Gibbons-Hawking terms no longer cancel the boundary terms.
 This leads to non-vanishing equations of motion at the boundaries $y=0,r$.
-From variational principle, one gets
+From variational principle, we get

 where $n_M$ is the unit vector transverse to a $y=$(constant) surface along $+y$ direction, satisfying $n_M n^M=-1$. $\delta\Gamma_{AB}^C$ is the variation of a Christoffel symbol resulting from $\delta g_{MN}$, and the first two terms of Eqs.~(\ref{variational2}),(\ref{variational3}) come from the total derivative term in the bulk $\sqrt{-g}g^{MN}\delta R_{MN}$.
 Eq.~(\ref{variational1}) yields usual Einstein's equation in the bulk.
 Eqs.~(\ref{variational2}),(\ref{variational3}) give the equations of motion at the boundaries that play the role of boundary conditions, replacing junction conditions~\cite{Israel:1966rt} in the orbifold picture. \\